HodayaAngela/Bcard-React-Project/README.md

 ### Demo Login:

+#### Use the following credentials to login:

 - Email : regular@gmail.com
 - Email : business@gmail.com
 - Email : admin@gmail.com

 - Password : Aa1234!

-## Display of the application according to user type:
+## User Privileges

+### The application provides different privileges to users based on their role:

-#### NON:
+#### Non-registered users:

-- not displayed: Fav Cards, My Cards & Sandbox
+- Cannot view favorite cards, my cards, and sandbox.

-#### Regular:
+#### Regular users:

-- not displayed: My Cards & Sandbox
+- Cannot view my cards and sandbox.
-- Can't delete Cards
+- Cannot delete cards.

-#### Business:
+#### Business users:

-- not displayed: Fav Cards, Sandbox
+- Cannot view favorite cards and sandbox.
-- Can delete his Cards
+- Can delete their own cards.

-#### Admin:
+#### Admin users:

-- not displayed: Fav Cards
+- Cannot view favorite cards.
-- Can delete any Card
+- Can delete any card.
-- Can create a card and edit only what he created
+- Can create and edit only the cards created by them.